1Sayza/1Sayza/README.md

 ![imagemm](https://user-images.githubusercontent.com/99370423/182074771-f70dda77-fb70-4a06-9846-eb41837bf6c3.gif)

-🌎 I'm 25 years old, i have a degreen in TI and i`m currently studying Compute Networks at IFRN.
+🌎 I'm 25 years old, i`m currently studying Compute Networks at IFRN.

 💼 I`m currently learning networks programing with python.
 I created this github with the purpose of posting the codes that i made during the course and network related.